Human shield: Israeli–Palestinian conflict

-Human shields have been used by the Israeli Defense Forces (IDF) during the Israeli–Palestinian conflict, with instances being widely documented in the Second Intifada, and notably recurring in the 2008–2009 Gaza War, the 2014 Gaza War and the Gaza war.
+Human shields have been used by the Israel Defense Forces (IDF) during the Israeli–Palestinian conflict, with instances being widely documented in the Second Intifada, and notably recurring in the 2008–2009 Gaza War, the 2014 Gaza War and the Gaza war.

 The use of human shields by the IDF was banned in October 2005, when the Israeli Supreme Court said the practice violated international law.
 The independent human rights NGOs B'tselem and Amnesty International have stated that ample evidence exists in conflicts after that date that Israel has employed Palestinians as human shields.
 According to B'tselem, the practice goes back to 1967.
 In 2010, two Israeli soldiers were convicted of using for using a Palestinian boy during the 2008–2009 Gaza War.

 The charge has been leveled against Palestinian groups frequently by numerous observers.
 Neve Gordon and Nicola Perugini have noted how Israel has used the charge as part of its 'infowar' on social media, to justify the high ratio of civilian vs military casualties in its attacks on civilian facilities and infrastructures in Gaza.
 In Operation Cast Lead 100 Gazans died for every Israeli, and the civilian ratio was 400 Gazans to 1 Israeli.
 Israeli spokesmen explained the difference by alleging that Hamas used civilians as shields.
 It has been argued that no evidence has come to light proving these claims.
 Amnesty International investigated the incidents which resulted in the largest number of civilian casualties, finding that these casualties were not the result of human shielding.
 During the Gaza war, the European Union and US President Joe Biden condemned the use of human shields by organizations such as Hamas.
 Janina Dill, a laws of war professor at University of Oxford, stated, "Even if Hamas uses civilians as human shields, those civilians are entitled to full protection under international law unless they directly participate in the fighting".

 Amnesty International investigated claims made by Israel in the 2008–2009 Gaza War and the 2014 Gaza War that Hamas employed human shields, and said that "storing munitions in civilian buildings or launching attacks from the vicinity of civilian buildings" and public statements directing civilians to stay at home do not amount to using human shields.